Nigeria FULANI ARISTOCRACY & Political Dynamics. (Updated).It was composed 1993, written & circulated 1994 and updated 2016.

 Fulani Hegemony through late Sarki Ado Bayero groomed Iranian inspired Evil Genius IBB as to coarse Nigerian Elite and to suppress State Governors through his vast dreadful Networks & manipulative Cronies to dole out 10% of each State Budget as Hegemony Alimony collected their imposed local/foreign State Contractors and managed through IBB Cronies’ Business Empires.

-Writer, Historian & Psychoanalyst.
+Thinker, Writer, Political Strategist, Historian & Psychoanalyst.